 If you find yourself needing to print out large quantities of pages at once, you may have experienced other printers jamming up or otherwise failing to give you what you need on time.

-Laser printers can print surprisingly big volumes without any issues, no matter what the design/colors are.
+High quality multi function color laser printers can print surprisingly big volumes without any issues, no matter what the design/colors are.
 Moreover, the toner used in laser printers sticks and is fused to the paper with heat, so it doesn’t get all wet and messy like inkjet printer ink can.

 Aside from being able to print large volumes, they are capable of doing so in a timely manner.
 We know lasers to be speedy, and that’s no exception here.
 The lasers these printers use move very quickly, making printing much faster.
 This is partly why printing a ton of pages at once doesn’t take all day to finish!